 - Your retainers could last many years, but if they are lost or broken, new ones can be made.
 The sooner you get to your orthodontist when you encounter a problem like this, the better.
 The longer you wait, the more likely you will have significant shifting.

 Has it been a while since you have worn your retainer?
-If so, it is time that you see Dr. Reddick at Reddick Orthodontics before your teeth have more time to shift.
-Call Reddick Orthodontics today to schedule an appointment.
+If so, it is time that you see Dr. Reddick at Melbourne Orthodontics before your teeth have more time to shift.
+Call Melbourne Orthodontics today to schedule an appointment.
 Dr. Reddick will be able to assess your individual case and determine if you just need a new retainer or if your teeth have shifted so much that you may need to undergo orthodontic treatment.